Flues and ventilation

 Flues work on the principle that hot air is lighter than the surrounding air, so a flue allows the combustion products out into the open atmosphere, rather than spill out of the draught diverter and into the room.

-Many internal domestic gas appliances are designed to operate with one of two common types of flue:
+Many internal domestic gas heaters and appliances are designed to operate with one of two common types of flue:

 Any discolouration or stains on walls or an appliance casing may be signs of a blocked flue.
 This could mean combustion products are spilling into the room and there is a risk of carbon monoxide poisoning.
 The appliance should be turned off immediately until it can be inspected and serviced by a licensed gasfitter.

 A licensed gasfitter will ensure your flue is not obstructed or blocked and contains no holes, as these problems can cause flue gases to escape into your house instead of passing safely outside.